je-castelan/recipe-app-api/Notes.md

 Django framework can use testing  when you create a file named `test.py` in any part of the project.
 It will be runned when you executed `python manage.py test`
 On `test.py` you create an object inherit from `TestCase` on `django.test`.
 On the new class you can create your test functions.
 The functions must begin with "test"

+## Test Case

+Into our test class we can find the following

+ - setUp function: This function starts before all our test.
+In this function, we can generate the initial values for our testings.

+ - Testing functions: The test function must begin with `test_`.
+We execute the required code and finally, we will check the comparisons to define than the test is passed or failed.
+These are the available comparisons.
+   - `self.assertEqual(A, B)`.
+A is equals to B
+   - `self.assertTrue(A)`: A equals true
+   - `self.assertRaises(Error)`: It must be on a with statement.
+If the code generates an `Error`, passed
+   - `self.assertContains(A, B)`: B is contained on A. Also, A must have a 200 OK status.

 ## TDD methodology

 When you code with this methodology, you need to create the testing functions firsts.
 When the test failed, you need to code the minimal to pass the test.